kristianbinau/nuxt-maintenance-mode/README.md

 - 📝 &nbsp;Customizable maintenance page, by handling the 503 status code
 - 🏷️ &nbsp;Define pages to be included, with wildcard support
 - 🔖 &nbsp;Define pages to be excluded, with wildcard support
+- 🔑 &nbsp;Define a secret to bypass the maintenance mode
 - 🚀 &nbsp;Typescript ready!

 ## Quick Setup